rajabishek/swift-essentials/manuscript/03_xml.md

                 print(error.localizedDescription)
             } else if let httpResponse = response as?
 NSHTTPURLResponse {
                 if httpResponse.statusCode == 200 {
-                    let xmlParser = NSXMLParser(data: data!)
+                    //Create an xml parser with the NSData from the server and set the FoodTableViewController as the delegate let xmlParser = NSXMLParser(data: data!)
                     xmlParser.delegate = self
                     xmlParser.parse()